 The Alaska Department of Fish and Game (ADF&G) has jurisdiction over all commercial groundfish fisheries within the internal waters of the state and to three miles offshore along the outer coast.
 A provision in the federal, Gulf of Alaska (GOA) Groundfish Fishery Management Plan (FMP) gives the State of Alaska limited management authority for demersal shelf rockfish in federal waters east of 140° W. longitude.
 The North Pacific Fisheries Management Council (NPFMC) took action in 1997 to remove black and blue rockfish from the Gulf of Alaska FMP and in 2007 to do the same with dark rockfish, thus the state manages these species in both state and federal waters (of the GOA).
-The state also manages the lingcod resource in both state and federal waters of Alaska.
-The State of Alaska manages some groundfish fisheries occurring in Alaska waters in parallel with NMFS, adopting Federal seasons and in some cases allowable gear types as specified by NMFS.
-The information related in this report is from the statemanaged groundfish fisheries only.
+The state also manages the lingcod resource in both state and federal waters in parallel with NMFS, adopting Federal seasons and in some cases allowable gear types as specified by NMFS.
+The information related in this report is from the state-managed groundfish fisheries only.